 Day Trips and Exploring the U.S. Virgin Islands

-The best part about living in the U.S.V.I. is being able to hop over to another island and explore the Caribbean.
+While travel nurse jobs are found primarily on St. Thomas, one of the best parts about living in the USVI is being able to hop over to another island and explore the Caribbean.
 Travel to other islands is available via ferry or commuter plane, depending on the location.

-St. John– Home to the Virgin Islands National Park, this largely unspoiled island does not have an airport, making it only accessible by boat.
-A short 20 minute ferry ride brings you to this sanctuary.
-A visit to a sugar plantation or one of it’s immaculate beaches makes a visit to this island a priority.
+St. John: Home to the Virgin Islands National Park, this largely unspoiled island does not have an airport, making it only accessible by boat.
+A short 20-minute ferry ride brings you to this tropical oasis.
+A visit to a sugar plantation or one of its immaculate beaches makes a visit to St. John a priority.

-St. Croix– This island can be reached by plane or boat.
-It is the largest of the U.S.V.I. at 82 square miles.
+St. Croix: This island can be reached by plane or boat.
+It is the largest of the USVI at 82 square miles.
 Just off the coast of St. Croix is the nation’s only underwater National Monument, Buck Island.
-In addition to that this island’s rolling hills and rainforest backdrop against the sparkling sea is incredible.
-The boat ride from St. Thomas is approximately 2.5 hours.
+The island’s rolling hills and rainforest backdrop against the sparkling sea are an incredible sight to see.
+The boat ride from St. Thomas to St. Croix is approximately 2.5 hours.

-British Virgin Islands– The British Virgin Islands are renowned for their alluring beaches and laid back vibes.
-Currently, the borders are still closed for nonessential travel.
-BUT!
-As of December 1, 2020, they are reportedly re-opening to visitors.
-Of course, you will need a valid, non-expired passport to visit these islands.
-The British Virgin Islands can be reached by plane or a 40 minute- 2 hour ferry ride, depending on the destination.
+British Virgin Islands: The British Virgin Islands are renowned for their alluring beaches and laid-back vibes.
+Since they are not part of the USVI, you will need a valid passport to visit these islands.
+The British Virgin Islands can be reached by plane or a ferry ride lasting from 40 minutes to 2 hours, depending on your destination.

 There are various methods for getting around St. Thomas, but walking isn’t one of them.
-Aside from downtown, the terrain and roads of the islands aren’t very pedestrian friendly, and hitch-hiking is NOT recommended.
+Aside from downtown, the terrain and roads are rugged and not very pedestrian friendly, and hitchhiking is not recommended.

-Car Rental– Renting a car is probably the most convenient and consistent way to explore St. Thomas.
-Price will depend on the size of the vehicle and time of year.
-Travel nursing agencies may provide a rental car or stipend in for one.
-Travel nurses should ask for a long term rental discount if they are arranging the car without the help of their agency.
+Car Rental: Renting a car is probably the most convenient and consistent way to explore St. Thomas.
+Price will depend on the size of the vehicle and the time of year.
+Travel nursing agencies may provide a rental car or stipend for one.
+Travel nurses should ask for a long-term rental discount if they are arranging the car without the help of their agency.

-Taxis– Rates are regulated by the Virgin Island Taxicab Division.
-There are locals who run ‘gypsy’ taxis with their own vehicles and are not subject to the rules and regulations of the registered cabs.
-Travel at your own risk of being ripped off in these vehicles.
-Always agree to a rate with your driver (gypsy or non-gyspy cab) that includes group and luggage fees, before boarding the vehicle.
-There are also “dollar rides” or “dollar taxis”, that are open air vehicles with bench seats in the back that travel shorter distances.
-This is a good option for travel within downtown.
-They are also available for longer distance rides for $2.
+Taxis: Taxi rates are regulated by the Virgin Island Taxicab Division.
+There are also locals who run “gypsy” taxis with their own vehicles and are not subject to the rules and regulations of the registered cabs.
+Travel at your own risk in these vehicles.
+Whether taking a gypsy or non-gypsy cab, always agree to a rate with your driver that includes group and luggage fees before you enter the vehicle.
+There are also “dollar rides” or “dollar taxis”, which are open-air vehicles with bench seats in the back that travel shorter distances.
+This is a good option for travel around the downtown area.

-Scooter and Bike Rentals– Due to the mountainous nature of the island, biking more than a short distance will be a tremendous feat for anyone who is not an avid cyclist.
-Scooter rentals are popular, but can become costly, unless you can negotiate a long term rental deal.
-But, remember, if it rains, a scooter does not have a roof.
+Scooter and Bike Rentals: Due to the mountainous nature of the island, biking more than a short distance will be a tremendous feat for anyone who is not an avid cyclist.
+Scooter rentals are popular, but can become costly unless you can negotiate a long-term rental deal.
+Keep in mind though, if it rains, a scooter is not very practical.